Tea: Worldwide spread

 Chinese small-leaf-type tea was introduced into India in 1836 by the British in an attempt to break the Chinese monopoly on tea.
 In 1841, Archibald Campbell brought seeds of Chinese tea from the Kumaun region and experimented with planting tea in Darjeeling.
 The Alubari tea garden was opened in 1856, and Darjeeling tea began to be produced.
-In 1848, Robert Fortune was sent by the Honourable East India Company on a mission to China to bring the tea plant back to Great Britain.
+In 1848, Robert Fortune was sent by the East India Company on a mission to China to bring the tea plant back to Great Britain.
 He began his journey in high secrecy as his mission occurred in the lull between the First Opium War and the Second Opium War.
 The Chinese tea plants he brought back were introduced to the Himalayas, though most did not survive.
 The British had discovered that a different variety of tea was endemic to Assam and the northeast region of India, which was then hybridized with Chinese small-leaf-type tea.
 Using Chinese planting and cultivation techniques, the British colonial government established a tea industry by offering land in Assam to any European who agreed to cultivate it for export.
 Tea was originally consumed only by Anglo-Indians; however, it became widely popular in India in the 1950s because of a successful advertising campaign by the India Tea Board.
 The British introduced tea industry to Sri Lanka (then Ceylon) in 1867.

 Chemical composition

 Physically speaking, tea has properties of both a solution and a suspension.
-It is a solution of all the water-soluble compounds that have been extracted from the tea leaves, such as the polyphenols and amino acids, but is a suspension when all of the insoluble components are considered, such as the cellulose in the tea leaves.
+It is a solution of the water-soluble compounds extracted from the tea leaves, such as the polyphenols and amino acids.
 Tea infusions are among most consumed beverages globally.

-Caffeine constitutes about 3% of tea's dry weight, translating to between 30 and 90 milligrams per 250 mL cup depending on the type, brand, and brewing method.
+Caffeine makes up about 3% of tea's dry weight, which translates to between 30 and 90 milligrams per 250 mL cup depending on the type, brand, and brewing method.
 A study found that the caffeine content of one gram of black tea ranged from 22 to 28 mg, while the caffeine content of one gram of green tea ranged from 11 to 20 mg, reflecting a significant difference.
-Tea also contains small amounts of theobromine and theophylline, which are stimulants, and xanthines similar to caffeine.
+Tea contains small amounts of theobromine and theophylline, which are xanthines and stimulants, similar to caffeine.

 The astringency in tea can be attributed to the presence of polyphenols.
 These are the most abundant compounds in tea leaves, making up 30–40% of their composition.
-Polyphenols include flavonoids, epigallocatechin gallate (EGCG), and other catechins.
+Polyphenols in tea include flavonoids, epigallocatechin gallate (EGCG), and other catechins.
 Although there has been preliminary clinical research on whether green or black teas may protect against various human diseases, there is no evidence that tea polyphenols have any effect on health or lowering disease risk.